 Benefits include all abortion and abortion-related services, including pre-abortion and follow-up services.
 For outpatient abortion services, Precertification is not required.
-Covered services are not subject to the Deductible, if applicable, Copayment, and/or Coinsurance.
+Covered services are not subject to the Copayment and/or Coinsurance after Deductible.

 "Abortion" means a medical treatment intended to induce the termination of a pregnancy except for the purpose of producing a live birth.